-- Completion of all aspects of a reflective cycle as included on the template provided in Moodle. - Depth of exploration of the experience in the analysis. - Relevance of analysis and action plan to the experience. - Communication: clarity of expression, use of appropriate language and terminology.
+- Completion of all aspects of a reflective cycle as included on the template provided in Moodle. - Depth of exploration of the experience in the analysis. - Relevance of analysis and action plan to the experience. - Use of external sources to inform learning. - Communication: clarity of expression, use of appropriate language and terminology.